 How and Where to See the Gray Whales at Sea in San Diego

 The San Diego Natural History Museum (theNAT) is a fantastic place to learn about animals such as the Pacific gray whale, so it only makes sense that they’ve partnered with Hornblower Cruises during whale watching season.
 Book winter gray whale tours and summer blue whale tours.

-Board the 139-foot America, a replica of the low black schooner famous for winning the historic Royal Yacht Squadron’s “100 Guinea Cup” (now known as the “America’s Cup”) race around the Isle of Wight for a special 4-hour tour that includes a guarantee that you won’t get seasick.
+You can also board the 139-foot America, a replica of the low black schooner famous for winning the historic Royal Yacht Squadron’s “100 Guinea Cup” (now known as the “America’s Cup”) race around the Isle of Wight for a special 4-hour tour that includes a guarantee that you won’t get seasick.
+Book Next Level Sailing.

-Should you choose to spot whales from shore in San Diego, January the month with the best odds as the whales migrate closer to shore as they head south.
-As they migrate north again, they usually swim too far out from shore to be seen.
+Should you choose to view the gray whale migration from shore in San Diego, January is the month with the best odds because the whales migrate closer to shore as they head south.
+As they migrate north again, they usually swim too far out from shore to be seen from land.